-Yes, lithium battery fires are highly toxic.
+Yes, lithium battery fires are highly toxic and pose serious health risks.

+The combustion of lithium battery fires produces toxic gases such as carbon monoxide, carbon dioxide, and volatile organic compounds.
 When a lithium battery goes into thermal runaway, it releases a variety of hazardous substances.
 The combustion of lithium batteries can produce toxic gases such as carbon monoxide, carbon dioxide, and various volatile organic compounds.
 Most importantly, these fires can release hydrogen fluoride, which is highly corrosive and toxic, as well as other fluorinated compounds that are harmful when inhaled.

 The smoke from burning lithium batteries contains fine particulate matter that can cause respiratory issues and other health problems.
 The presence of heavy metals, such as cobalt, nickel, and manganese in the batteries, can lead to the emission of toxic metal fumes during combustion, which pose significant health risks if inhaled.